-Sometimes a crust is partially baked when the filling only requires a short time, which is known as partial blind baking, but we’ll leave that for the next pie.
+(Sometimes a crust is partially baked when the filling only requires a short time, which is known as partial blind baking.
+We can discuss that another time.)

-Be sure to let the pie crust sit for 15 to 20 minutes at room temperature when you take it out of the fridge, so it will soften and it won’t crack when you unroll it.
-The crust is fitted into the pie pan, then lined with parchment paper (and surprise, and hooray, the Wewalka crust comes rolled up in its very own parchment paper, so that’s all taken care of).
+Let the pie crust sit for 15 to 20 minutes at room temperature when you take it out of the fridge.
+This allows it to soften and prevents it from cracking when you unroll it.
+Fit the crust into the pie pan, then line it with parchment paper.

 Into the freezer it goes to firm up.
-Then it is filled with weights of some sort, for the beginning of the baking process so that it doesn’t shrink and stays flat when it bakes.
+Then fill it with weights of some sort, for the beginning of the baking process so that the crust doesn’t shrink and stays flat when it bakes.

 A smart thing to do is to save the rice or beans you used to weigh down the crust while it was baking.
-Place them in a jar and label them “baking beans” or “baking rice” and then you will have them for pretty much forever, and they won’t go to waste (you can’t cook with them once they’ve been in the oven).
+Place them in a jar and label them “baking beans” or “baking rice”.
+Then you can keep them for pretty much forever, and they won’t go to waste.
+(You can’t cook with them once they’ve been in the oven).
 And having them ready to go probably means you will make this pie again in the next couple of weeks.
 It’s just a more likely scenario, and that is very enticing.

-Once the crust is cooled, you’ll want to let your ice cream soften slightly before transferring it into the pie crust and smoothing it out.
-You can do a single flavor, or you can layer different ice creams, which offers the chance of creating fun flavor combos.
+Once the crust is cooled, you’ll want to let your ice cream soften slightly before scooping it into the pie crust and smoothing it out.
+You can do a single flavor, or you can layer different ice creams.
+Grab a couple of pints and play around with fun flavor combos.
 You can also blend chopped candy into the softened ice cream to further gild the lily, and customize your pie.
 In this recipe chopped Reese’s Peanut Butter Cups are blended into the vanilla ice cream layer.

 Carefully smooth each layer of ice cream over the bottom one so they layers stay distinct.
-If you want to make sure your layers are very even and unblended you can place the pie in the freezer for about 30 minutes between each ice cream layer addition, which will allow each layer to firm up before more ice cream is added.
+If you want to make sure your layers are very even and clean you can place the pie in the freezer for about 30 minutes between each ice cream layer addition.
+This will allow each layer to firm up before more ice cream is added.
 If you do this, keep the softened ice cream in the fridge while the pie is freezing between stages.

-Finally you can top the pie with whipped cream, homemade or otherwise, and the candies or sprinkles of your choice (in this case MORE Reese’s Peanut Butter Cups.
+Finally you can top the pie with whipped cream, homemade or otherwise, and the candies or sprinkles of your choice.
+In this case I threw on MORE Reese’s Peanut Butter Cups.
 Because all in, baby.

 The pie will keep for 5 days in the freezer.
 Cover it well with plastic wrap once the top is firm.
 Make the whipped cream just before serving, or a few hours ahead and keep it in the fridge.

 You can also slice the pie without with the whipped cream, and serve individual slices with whipped cream added to each piece if you prefer.
-You could top the whole thing off with a drizzle of chocolate sauce or caramel sauce if you wanted to throw all caution to the wind.
+You could also top the whole thing off with a drizzle of chocolate sauce or caramel sauce.
+Talk about gilding the lily and throwing all caution to the wind.